leo-paz/elevator-scheduler-system/README.md

 Direction.java
 - This is the direction class that represents the direction of elevator traveling.
 It is a enum, hence the UP and DOWN values are constant.

+State.java
+- This is State class where it describes the state of the elevator system.
+It describes when the elevator is starting, moving, stopping and when the doors are opening and closing.
+It also describes whether the elevator has reached its destination, stopped at a floor and opened its doors.
+This is the superclass to the rest of the state classes.

+MoveState.java
+- This is a subclass of State describing the motion behaviour of the elevator and its doors.
+It describes when the doors are opening and when passengers are entering.

+StopState.java
+- This is a subclass of State describing the motion behaviour of the elevator between floors.
+It describes where the elevator is heading to stop and let passengers in.

+EndState.java
+- This is a subclass of State describing the final state of the elevator, when there is no more movement between floors and of the doors.

 Test Included:
 --------------
 testScheduler.java